 When the College receives a complaint regarding payment of wages, it will conduct a prompt investigation.
 The individual making the complaint will be apprised of the outcome of the investigation.
-If the individual making the complaint is not satisfied with the results of the investigation, he/she may file a complaint through the College, by following the College's Problem Resolution Policy.
+If the individual making the complaint is not satisfied with the results of the investigation, he/she may file a complaint through the College.
 If the complaint is found to have merit, appropriate action will be taken to remedy the situation.

 No retaliation will be taken or permitted against an employee or student worker who makes a good-faith complaint regarding payment of his/her wages.

 Policy Maintained by: Human Resources, Associate Vice President